 Accounting is a highly numerate and analytical course for those who enjoy numbers and are comfortable using them.
 Accounting will develop your ability to solve financial problems logically and evaluate financial data methodically.
 You will gain experience in financial analysis and making written recommendations based on real-life business scenarios, to meet legal reporting requirements and support business decisions.

-FNTRY CRITFRIA

-Students complete a range of activities, real-life case studies and scenarios.
+ENTRY CRITERIA Grade 5 in GCSE Mathematics and Grade 5 in GCSE English Language.
+COURSE OVERVIEW Students complete a range of activities, real-life case studies and scenarios.
 Units and sections covered in the course include: types of business organisations, accounting concepts, budgeting, the double entry model, marginal costing, standard costing and variance analysis, capital investment appraisal, accounting for limited companies, and the impact of ethical considerations.

-Examination: 100%

-There are two examination papers, sat at the end of the two years of study, each contributing 50% towards the qualification.

-Students often progress to Accountancy or Financial Management at university and may proceed to study for professional accountancy qualifications whilst working in industry or in accountancy and business advisory roles.
+Examination: 100% There are two examination papers, sat at the end of the two years of study, each contributing 50% towards the qualification.
+FUTURE PROGRESSION Students often progress to Accountancy or Financial Management at university and may proceed to study for professional accountancy qualifications whilst working in industry or in accountancy and business advisory roles.
 Other careers include Audit and Accountancy services, Forensic Accounting, Corporate Finance, Corporate Recovery and Business Consulting services.
 The study of accounting, therefore, opens up a wide variety of options within Business, Banking, Insurance, Corporate Law, and Business Advisory fields.

 This course encourages your creative side and is a great deal of fun!
 With the creative economy booming this is a fantastic time for you to be involved in the arts.
 You can work in any artistic media, thereby supporting your individual area of interest.
 From the start, you are introduced to a broad range of artistic disciplines, including fine art drawing, painting and printmaking, including 3D art and ceramics, textiles and photography.
 You will work to a brief set by the department but are always encouraged to work independently to build up confidence in your own work and progression.

-Grade 5 in GCSE Art and Design (if studied).

-Non Examined Assessment (NEA): Identity

-Unit 1: Illustrated Essay/Personal Project

-Unit 2: Externally Set Assignment

-Students wishing to study an art related degree are usually expected to complete a Foundation Course on completion of A Level Art.
+ENTRY CRITERIA Grade 5 in GCSE Art and Design (if studied).
+COURSE OVERVIEW Non Examined Assessment (NEA): Identity Unit 1: Illustrated Essay/Personal Project Unit 2: Externally Set Assignment FUTURE PROGRESSION Students wishing to study an art related degree are usually expected to complete a Foundation Course on completion of A Level Art.
 Art can be used in a range of employment areas: Art Gallery and Museums, Education, Media, Interior Design, Freelance, Artist Advisory roles.